The new Species Regulation has been published by the European Commission, and is effective from 4 February 2017.

-CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) regulates the international trade in more than 30,000 endangered species.
+CITES Convention – The Convention on International Trade in Endangered Species of Wild Fauna and Flora – regulates the international trade in more than 30,000 endangered species.
 Purpose of the Convention is to protect endangered species of fauna and flora through controls on international trade in endangered specimens.
+The Convention has 183 parties.

 CITES prohibits trade in almost 900 species threatened with extinction, while trade in the remaining 30,000 species covered by CITES is permitted but strictly controlled.
 Animals and plants covered by CITES, as well as their parts and products made from them, have to be accompanied by an official CITES document, that has to be obtained in advance.
 Look for the address to your own country's CITES authorities at the web pages of the CITES Secretariat.